aiven/devportal/docs/tools/terraform/get-started.rst

 Get started with Aiven Provider for Terraform
 ==============================================

-This example shows the setup for a Terraform project containing a single Redis®* service, and shows off some useful commands to stand up (and destroy) your Aiven data infrastructure.
+This example shows you how to use the Aiven Provider to set up your Aiven data infrastructure by creating a :doc:`project </docs/platform/concepts/projects_accounts_access>` with a single Aiven for Redis®* service.

 .. caution::